t-mw/throne/README.md

 Throne allows gameplay logic to be defined through rules and so provides some of the benefits of a rule-based language like Inform, but is also fast to execute and easy to embed in an existing engine.
 Its syntax is strongly influenced by the [Ceptre](https://www.cs.cmu.edu/~cmartens/ceptre.pdf) programming language.

 ## Examples
-- [throne-playground](https://github.com/t-mw/throne-playground) - a web-based editor for Throne.
+- [throne-playground](https://github.com/t-mw/throne-playground) - a web-based editor for Throne, made possible by compiling Throne to WebAssembly.
 - [blocks](examples/blocks.throne) - a simple tile matching game run with `cargo run --example blocks`.
 - [storylets-rs](https://github.com/t-mw/storylets-rs) - A storylet-based narrative engine for games.
 - [Urban Gift](https://twitter.com/UrbanGiftGame/) - uses Throne for gameplay logic.